Help with Studying

 This inventory of college-level study skills can help you identify the differences in high school and college level study skills.
 Take your time with it to see where you are strong and where you can improve.

-"How To" study guide
+Self-serve study strategies guide

 Once you’ve identified the skills you want to develop, see the wealth of tips and tricks gathered in this easy access guide.
 Find a method that works for you in note-taking, test prep, time management, project planning, study methods, effective reading, and stress management!